-Mobile Wallet Payments, also known as NFC Payments (Near Field Communication) are becoming more and more prevalent in the retail world, despite the popularity and largely due to recent data breaches suffered by many major retailers, many consumers question the security of this method of payment.
+Mobile Wallet Payments, also known as NFC Payments (Near Field Communication) are becoming more and more prevalent in the retail world.
+Despite the popularity of this new payment type, many consumers are still wondering just how safe are mobile wallet payments?
 Most are surprised to hear that not only are Mobile Wallet Payments secure; Mobile Wallet Payments are Safer than Traditional Methods!

 Why Mobile Wallet Payments are Safer than Traditional Methods: